michelle-miller/conversation/dialog-build.md

     For more information about how to test for values in conditions, see [Conditions](dialog-overview.html#conditions).
 1.  **Optional**: If you want to collect multiple pieces of information from the user in this node, then click **Customize** and enable **Slots**.
 See [Gathering information with slots](dialog-slots.html) for more details.
 1. Enter a response.
-    - Add the text that you want the service to display to the user as a response.
+    - Add the text or multimedia elements that you want the service to display to the user as a response.
     - If you want to define different responses based on certain conditions, then click **Customize** and enable **Multiple responses**.
-    - For information about conditional responses or how to add variety to responses, see [Responses](dialog-overview.html#responses).
+    - For information about conditional responses, rich responses, or how to add variety to responses, see [Responses](dialog-overview.html#responses).

 1. Specify what to do after the current node is processed.
 You can choose from the following options: